 The North Country:

-For three months they lived in a tent built from a roll of Visqueen they’d brought with them.
-During this time, they built a log cabin using only an axe, hand saws, and the trees around them.
-They cooked their food on a campfire, got their water from a deep hole they’d dug, and read at night by the northern lights shining through the clear walls of their plastic tent.
-On one occasion their tent was mauled by a large, 7’1” black bear that Mary’s mom, Jean, was forced to shoot.
+For three months they lived in a tent built from a roll of Visqueen they had brought with them.
+During this time, they built a log cabin using only an axe, handsaws, and the trees around them.
+They cooked their food on a campfire, got their water from a deep hole they had dug, and read at night by the northern lights shining through the clear walls of their plastic tent.
+On one occasion their tent was mauled by a large, 7’1" black bear that Mary’s mom, Jean, was forced to shoot.

 The tent soon became unbearably cold, and when they finally moved into their almost completed log cabin, winter was upon them.
 Without electricity or running water, and cold enough to freeze water five feet from the only source of heat (an old wood stove), the family spent many hours reading books by kerosene lamp and enjoying the great outdoors (cutting firewood!).

-Mary’s oldest brother, Jim, who’d just joined the Navy, sent the family a guitar and a compilation tape of songs he liked.
-With a battery-powered tape-player, the family listened to the music of Hank Williams, Jr. and Dolly Parton.
-It wasn’t long before Mary was singing the songs plus vocalizing all the instrumentation.
-Seeing her talent, Mom and Dad bought guitar books, and Mom started teaching all the children to play the guitar.
+Mary’s oldest brother, Jim, who had just joined the Navy, sent the family a guitar and a compilation tape of songs he liked.
+With a battery-powered tape player, the family listened to the music of Hank Williams, Jr. and Dolly Parton.
+It wasn’t long before Mary was singing the songs and vocalizing all the instrumentation.
+Seeing her talent, Mom and Dad bought guitar books, and Mom started teaching all the children how to play the guitar.
 Mary and her brother Frank were the two who would turn music into a career.

-Mary learned to read music before she could read words and was an official singer/songwriter before she’d started her first day of kindergarten.
+Mary learned to read music before she could read words and was an official singer/songwriter before she had started her first day of kindergarten.
 With the help of her mom, she wrote her theme song “Mean Mary from Alabam’.”
-The press immediately baptized her with this handle, and she’s been Mean Mary ever since.
+The press immediately baptized her with this handle, and she has been Mean Mary ever since.

 Goodness, Snakes Alive: